fsprojects/FSharp.Formatting/docs/commandline.md

 Two diagnostic pages are served under the reserved `/.fsdocs/` prefix:

-- `/.fsdocs/doctor`: the projects that were cracked, the substitutions and where they come from, the templates that were tried and chosen, the navigation with the source of every title, the routes, the state of every requested page, the recent file events, the collected errors and the recent log lines.
+- `/.fsdocs/doctor`: the projects that were cracked, whether their design-time build ran and which substitutions it changed (properties set by MSBuild targets, such as a version computed from a changelog, are only known after it; a button runs it again), the substitutions and where they come from, the templates that were tried and chosen, the navigation with the source of every title, the routes, the state of every requested page, the recent file events, the collected errors and the recent log lines.
 - `/.fsdocs/doctor.json`: the same as JSON, handy for troubleshooting with an LLM.

 Adding a project to the solution, or changing a project's output path, still needs a restart.
 The same